 As the years went by, Halloween grew in popularity in the UK and you could buy more things in the shops.
 My collection of decorations have grown over the years, in fact, I have more Halloween decorations than I do Christmas ones!
 I was very excited this year that I was in the USA (where Halloween is celebrated in ways that I am so jealous of!) and bought lots of lovely decorations for our home.
 They were up for most of October!

 I passed on the Halloween celebrating legacy to my son and have had him helping me to scoop out pumpkins and get ready for our annual party since he was a toddler.
-In the top scrapbook page he must only be about 2 1/2 years old!
-In the bottom about 5.
+In the left scrapbook page he must only be about 2 1/2 years old!
+In the right, about 5.

 I can’t remember not celebrating a Halloween in one way or another, whether it was a big party or just the three of us (my son, husband and myself) and this year was no different (albeit a little late, but better late than never!).